srid/rib/example/a/getting-started.md

 description: Start using Rib to generate your own static website
 ---

-We will use `Rib.Simple` to create the simplest static site possible -- a site with a list of posts and optional static files.
-First create the required directory layout (content will be under directory `a`; and generated files will be under directory `b`)
+We will use `Rib.Simple` to create the simplest static site possible---a site with a list of posts and optional static files.
+First create the required directory layout (content will be under directory `a`; and generated files will be under directory `b`).

 ```bash